bpolania/Udacity-Decentralized-Notary/README.md

 NOTE: NEVER COMMIT TO GITHUB WITH A LIVE ACCOUNT MNEMONIC SINCE YOU'LL BE PUBLISHING YOUR PRIVATE KEY!!!

-* You can run the functions in the deployed contract using [EtherWallet](https://www.myetherwallet.com/#contracts), just add the Contract Address and ABI you got in the previous steps, and you'll have access to all the functions.
+* You can run the functions in the deployed contract using [EtherWallet](https://www.myetherwallet.com/#contracts), just add the Contract Address and ABI you got in the before, follow the steps to link Metamask, and you'll have access to all the functions.

 Enjoy!